handle-recipes/recipes-functions/API_DOCUMENTATION.md

 - `Unit`, `UNITS`
 - `FirestoreTimestamp`, `GroupId`

-Import request/response types from `api.ts` for type safety when calling these endpoints.
+Import request/response types from `apiTypes.ts` for type safety when calling these endpoints.

 ## Embedding and AI Features